CycloneDX/cyclonedx-python/README.md

   -i FILE_PATH, --in-file FILE_PATH
                         File to read input from.
 Use "-" to read from STDIN.

+  --location-filter     When building a SBOM from your current Python environment
+                        (Option -e) only those packages which are located in one of the specified paths will be considered.

 SBOM Output Configuration:
   Choose the output format and schema version